Discover the Many Fascinating Worlds of Perspective

 Status of Perspective

-A familiar form of optical/graphical perspective is linear, Renaissance or scientific perspective, which we learned at school: It asks how to draw a picture on a plane surface that represents a three-dimensional object/scene in such a way that the various portions of the picture, in their mutual relations, present the same aspect as do the corresponding visible parts (or outlines) of the object/scene.
-Ergo, linear perspective rationalises vision by prescribing, segmenting, ordering, indexing, and gauging physical space.
+A familiar form of optical or graphical perspective is linear, Renaissance, or scientific perspective, which many of us learned in school.
+It asks how to draw a picture on a plane surface that represents a three-dimensional object or scene in such a way that the various portions of the picture, in their mutual relations, present the same aspect as the corresponding visible parts (or outlines) of the object or scene.
+In short, linear perspective rationalises vision by prescribing, segmenting, ordering, indexing, and gauging physical space.

-In truth, we have countless ways to view/depict/measure spatial reality.
-Accordingly, there are different classes of perspective, including visual perspective for observing, instrument perspective for surveying/recording/displaying, simulated and new media perspective for constructing/modelling spatial objects/scenes, etc. Perspective is a multi-faceted subject that covers a far wider range of visual phenomena than many realise; it is also a key to understanding major categories of art/science/technology.
-Related topics include space, time, optics, human eye/vision, colour, drawing and geometry, painting, reality, illusion, imagination, and representation.
+Perspective is a multi-faceted subject that encompasses far more visual phenomena than commonly realised.
+It is also a key to understanding major categories of art, science, and technology.
+Related topics include space, time, optics, the human eye and vision, colour, drawing and geometry, painting, reality, illusion, imagination, and representation.

-Perspective is central to key developments in various subjects, including photography, television, cinema, cartography/maps, astronomy, topology, photogrammetry, scenography, archaeology, architecture, gardens and environment, etc. Recent developments also have strong links to perspective, such as Geographical Information Systems (GIS), Global Positioning Systems (GPS), Virtual Reality (VR), Computer Graphics (CG), Computer-Generated Imagery (CGI), Computer Vision (CV), Artificial Intelligence (AI), digital filmmaking / virtual production, medical imaging, robotics, stereography, panoramas, holograms, and space flight.
+Perspective has been central to key developments across numerous fields, including photography, television, cinema, cartography, astronomy, topology, photogrammetry, scenography, archaeology, architecture, and landscape design.
+Recent developments also rely heavily on perspective, such as Geographical Information Systems (GIS), Global Positioning Systems (GPS), Computer Graphics (CG), Computer-Generated Imagery (CGI), Computer Vision (CV), Artificial Intelligence (AI), virtual production, medical imaging, robotics, stereography, panoramas, holograms, and space exploration.

-In sum, perspective lies at the epicentre of progress and is pivotal to everything humans will achieve in the future.
-QED.
+In sum, perspective lies at the epicentre of human progress and is pivotal to everything we will achieve in the future.
+Q.E.D.

 Our Mission